uconneeb/evolution/01-schedule.md

 permalink: /lecture-schedule/
 order: 3
 ---
-This schedule is not yet accurate.
-Please do not rely on it until this notice is removed.
-{:.notready}

 This schedule is subject to change without notice.
 Check regularly for updates!

 Lecture |  Date      | Topic                                                             |  Reading